WDOTS/gh-pages-example/README.md

 First, generate a new [GitHub SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
 Don't overwrite any existing SSH keys, just generate it in the current directory.
+Don't enter a password for this key.
 Don't bother adding it to your SSH agent.

 [Add the key to your GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).